KennyVilella/soil_dynamics_cpp/docs/relax.rst

 General description
 -------------------

-While the detailed implementation of the relaxation process differs for terrain relaxation and bucket soil relaxation, the core algorithm remains the same and will be described in this section.
+While the detailed implementation of the relaxation process differs for terrain relaxation and body soil relaxation, the core algorithm remains the same and will be described in this section.

 The relaxation process consists of three steps.